Proposed Water Tank Replacement Project

 Water Storage Tank FAQs

-No mechanical equipment is needed for water to flow out of the tanks to serve the Town.
+No mechanical equipment is needed, gravity makes water flow out of the tanks to serve the Town

 - Why do tanks need to be increased in height?